 She knew what it did to her.
 Damaged her vocal cords, weakened her lung capacity, heightened her chances for cancer and so many other things.
 All things that were very bad for someone with ambition like hers, someone who wanted nothing more than to sing, for the rest of her life.
 But a part of her didn't care.
 It was the part that made her start in the first place.
 The part that heard it calmed nerves, decided to try it for that reason, and realized it gave her exactly what she wanted.
 Slow death.

 Because it was moments like those that had led to her habit, moments like this one, when she felt worthless, unwanted.
 She deserved this.

 But she never thought she'd do it because of Quinn.

 The door slid open to her right.
-She didn't turn to face her as she stepped cautiously beside her, without a jacket.
-Instead the brunette looked out at the city lights, watching the now-silvery puffs wafting from her mouth hit the air and cloud the orange and pink of the horizon.
+She didn't turn to face Quinn as she stepped cautiously beside her, without a jacket.
+Instead Rachel looked out at the city lights, watching the now-silvery puffs wafting from her mouth hit the air and cloud the orange and pink of the horizon.